cakezero/Cakezero/readme.md

 - 👀 I’m interested in Programming Python, C, C++ and Solidity

-- 🌱 I’m currently learning Python and Solidity
+- 🌱 I’m currently learning Python, JavaScript and Solidity

-- Going to build the next ground breaking FinTech Platform...
+- Going to build the next ground breaking FinTech Platform... and an EdTech

 - 💞️ I’m looking to collaborate on a project of mine but that'll have to wait :)

 - 📫 How to reach me -> sareahj.com@gmail.com